bevry/base/README.md

 ## Automatic

-For complete automatic application of our base files, you can use [`boundation`](https://github.com/bevry/boundation).
+For complete automatic application of our base files, use [`boundation`](https://github.com/bevry/boundation).
 Eventually boundation will replace this entire repository.

 ## Manual